 Why the Test is Performed

-Your provider may order this test if you have signs of a heart infection (
+Your provider may order this test if you have a heart infection (

 A normal result means no bacteria are seen in the stained fluid sample.